 When will the new EU Packaging Regulation come into force?

-We regularly inform about this in our newsletter and on our social media channels – and of course also about other relevant topics – such as the latest developments on textile EPR, country-specific updates (from e.g., Denmark, Sweden or Finland) or the battery regulation BATT2 and obligations in the EU.
+We regularly inform about this in our newsletter and on our social media channels – and of course also about other relevant topics, such as the latest developments on textile EPR, country-specific updates (from e.g., Denmark, Sweden or Finland) or the battery regulation BATT2 and obligations in the EU.

 Easily manage the PPWR across Europe with ecosistant

 We offer a variety of services that allow you to prepare for the new packaging regulation today.
-Our Digital EPR-Consulting Service provides you with simple and personalized step-by-step instructions, helping you to gain an overview of your EPR obligations for packaging and other waste streams across Europe, enabling you to comply on your own.
-Thanks to our practical subscription, we keep users constantly up-to-date for their countries, ensuring that all changes brought about by the PPWR will be incorporated into our guides.
+Our Digital EPR-Consulting Service provides you with simple and personalized step-by-step instructions, helping you gain an overview of your EPR obligations for packaging and other waste streams across Europe, enabling you to comply on your own.
+Thanks to our practical subscription, we keep users constantly up-to-date on their countries, ensuring that all changes brought about by the PPWR will be incorporated into our guides.
 This is the simplest way to find appropriate take-back systems and Authorized Representatives for each country!

 It gets even easier with our Premium EPR-Management Service.
 Here, you receive a personal key account manager, and we take over your EPR management across Europe for you.
 This way, you become compliant today and will remain so even after the new PPWR comes into effect.